 Ya slip ta bang (2017)

-..the latest sonic bike work from the Bicrophonics team, this time made for Dublin by composer Kaffe Matthews working with author Mia Gallagher and her stunning debut novel ‘Hellfire’ (Penguin Ireland 2006), mapped to an hours ride for you to take through the city.
+.. was made in Dublin by composer Kaffe Matthews and the Bicrophonics team working with author Mia Gallagher and her stunning debut novel ‘Hellfire’ (Penguin Ireland 2006), mapped to an hours ride for you to take through the city.
 Revealing often ignored under-layers, Ya slip ta bang is created from the story of recovering heroin addict Lucy Dolan as she returns home revisiting places where things have happened.
 With electronic music made alongside to nurture, counterpoint and surprise, the rider will discover different threads of narrative, building their own understanding as they go.

 BOOK your free bike ride here.